Skip to main content

 Handling 202 responses

-Occasionally, especially when sending large payloads, you may receive 202 status codes indicating that AIDR processes the request asynchronously.
+When processing large payloads, you may receive 202 status codes indicating that AIDR processes the request asynchronously.

 To reliably receive the processed results, your application should be prepared to handle asynchronous responses.